 The Prepared Environment

-Geography: Children are introduced to basic concepts about the physical geography of our earth: its land forms, geographical divisions of continents, countries, and in our country, the 50 states.
+We introduce the basic physical geography of our earth: its land forms, continents, and countries.
+We extend the study of geography to cultural appreciation.
 All peoples on earth have the same basic needs: food, clothing, shelter, transportation.
-They all play, work, and help each other.
 But each culture has a different way of meeting these needs.
 Activities in social geography help the young child to know about the different peoples who inhabit our earth and to appreciate, accept and respect their ways of living.

-Traditions: Casa has many traditions, some of which date back to our very first year.
+Casa has many traditions, some of which date back to our very first year.
 These give a sense of continuity and timelessness to our children and to alumni who return to visit.
 On a child’s birthday, we tell the story of each year in the life of a child, along with a special song and ceremony.
-Peace Day celebrates our common humanity with countries around the world, and the role we can play in making peace with the human family.
-We mark special days of the various cultures in our Casa family with parents sharing their customs and unique foods for us all to enjoy.
-Throughout the year and almost every month, there seems to be a holiday to celebrate, and that we do.
-During Grandparents’ Week children’s grandparents are invited to spend a morning with their grandchild.
-Many bring their talent or special book or song to share.
-The End-of-Year Picnic and Farewell Ceremony brings the year to an end when we bid our oldest children a fond “goodbye” as they venture out to their next experience in education.
-Outdoor games, farewell songs, handing out certificates, and family picnic lunches on the Legion lawn end the year.
+On Peace Day we celebrate our common humanity with countries around the world, and the role we can play in making peace with the human family.
+Many of our traditional celebrations provide opportunities for parents to join their child’s classroom as we celebrate the various cultures of our world.